- New Recipes

-Outback Steakhouse Outback Rack
+Outback Steakhouse Outback Rack of Lamb

 Menu Description: "A 14-ounce rack of New Zealand lamb served with a Cabernet sauce."